 However, those things come at a significant cost: depreciation.
 It’s the biggest financial drain that comes with car ownership, and most cars will see a massive chunk of their purchase value lost in the first three years.
 Bummer.

-Yet, if you’re the kind of savvy shopper that doesn’t mind buying something used, depreciation very much works in your favour.
+Yet, if you’re the kind of savvy shopper that doesn’t mind buying something used, depreciation works in your favour.
 Don’t need to drive the latest and greatest model?
-Opting for something that’s three years old could save you a bunch of cash.
+Opting for something that’s older could save you a bunch of cash.

 So which cars cop the most depreciation after three years, and are thus ripe pickings for bargain hunters?
 We’ve trawled through resale data supplied by industry monitor Glass’ Guide to give you a segment-by-segment breakdown of Australia’s depreciation darlings: